annamorgiel/annamorgiel/README.md

-- 👋 Hi, I’m @annamorgiel, Professional Software Engineer for Android, working with Jetpack Compose, Coroutines and Jetpack Components.
+- 👋 Hi, I’m @annamorgiel, a Professional Software Engineer for Android, working with Jetpack Compose, Coroutines and Jetpack Components.
-My areas are of expertise are feature delivery, Gradle and tooling.
+My areas of expertise are feature delivery, Gradle, and tooling.
 I support running Women Techmakers Berlin and GDG Berlin Android events as one of co-organizers.
 - 👀 I’m interested in Google Assistant and conversational design
 - 🌱 I’m currently learning Jetpack Compose and technical content delivery
 - 📫 How to reach me - amorgiel@gmail.com

 GitHub contributions:

+- 1,147 contributions in 2023
 - 1,1004 contributions in 2022
 - 964 contributions in 2021
 - 988 contributionsin 2020